apnadkarni/blt/man/graph.rst

 *pathName* **postscript output** ?\ *fileName*\ ? ?\ *option* *value* ... ?
   Outputs a file of encapsulated PostScript.
 If a *fileName* argument isn't present, the command returns the PostScript.
-If any *option-value* pairs are present, they set configuration options controlling how the PostScript is generated.  *Option* and *value* can be anything accepted by the postscript **configure** operation above.
+If any *option*-*value* pairs are present, they set configuration options controlling how the PostScript is generated.  *Option* and *value* can be anything accepted by the postscript **configure** operation above.

 MARKERS
 ~~~~~~~